Jamalabad, Urmia

-Jamalabad (جمال اباد) (Note: Also romanized as Jamālābād; also known as Jamlav and Sūlīng; Syriac: Jāmālābād; also romanized as Djamalawa) is a village in Anzal-e Shomali Rural District of Anzal District in Urmia County, West Azerbaijan province, Iran.
+Jamalabad (جمال اباد; Jāmālābād) (Note: Also known as Djamalabad, Djamalawa, Jamāl-Ābād, Jamlav, and Sūlīng.) is a village in Anzal-e Shomali Rural District of Anzal District in Urmia County, West Azerbaijan province, Iran.

 History

+The Church of St Anne at Jāmālābād is believed to date to between the 4th and 7th century AD.
 In 1831, Yoḥannan, Church of the East bishop of Anzel, resided at Jamalabad instead of Gavlan, which had customarily been the residence of the bishop of Anzel.
-There were 33 Church of the East families who were served by one priest and the Church of Mār Yōḥannān at Jamalabad in 1862.
-By 1877, the village was inhabited by 15 Church of the East families and with no priests and one functioning church.
+There were 33 Church of the East families who were served by one priest and the Church of Mār Yōḥannān at Jamalabad in 1862, according to the Russian archimandrite Sophoniah.
+By 1877, the village was inhabited by 15 Church of the East families with 1 church but no priests, as per Edward Lewes Cutts.
 Jamalabad was attacked by Kurds in May and June 1908, at which time a small unit of Iranian troops was stationed there.
-In 1914, the village was populated by 300 Assyrians households.
-It had a mixed population of Christians and Muslims.
+Basil Nikitin, the Russian consul at Urmia, recorded that the village was populated by Christians and Muslims just before the First World War.
+Prior to the First World War, there were 300 Assyrian houses at Jamalabad, as per the list presented by Agha Petros to the Lausanne Peace Conference in 1922.
+It was located in the Anzel district.